David Mobbs, Group Chief Executive

 David has extensive experience in healthcare, having worked for Community Hospitals Group and Bupa.
 In his early career, he was a management consultant for Ernst & Young and a national management trainee in the NHS.
 He actually left Nuffield Health as Operations Director in 2002, but was asked to return the following year as Chief Executive.
 He is regularly invited to participate in health and charity policy thinking at the highest level.

-KP Doyle, Chief Financial Officer
+Greg Hyatt, Chief Financial Officer

 Dr Andrew Jones, Managing Director, Wellbeing

-Andy joined Nuffield Health in 2007 as Nuffield Health's first medical director.
+Andy joined Nuffield Health in 2007 as Nuffield Health's first Medical Director.
 In 2012 Andy also took on the role of MD of Corporate Wellbeing.

 He completed surgical training in Leeds and also worked as a GP in Lincolnshire prior to joining Nuffield Health in late 2007.
 Andy ensures that Nuffield Health maintains very high standards in taking care of its' customers and staff, as demonstrated in the Quality Report which is published annually and which was recognised in 2009 with a Laing and Buisson Award for Risk Management.
 With a continued focus on clinical governance Nuffield Health leads the independent sector with the award of NHS Ligation Authority level 3 accreditation in December 2011.